We always welcome ideas and feedback from parents.

 We look forward to seeing you at a Guys ‘R’ Us event soon!

 Take look at some of the photos we took at our recent event!

 Coming in to school to help is not just beneficial to the children, it's fun and rewarding and it gives you a good insight into what goes on.

 You may be able to come in every week or you may like to come in on an occasional or 'one off' basis to help with a special event.
-We hold a parent helpers meeting at the start of each year and a celebration tea party at the end.
-You can join the team at anytime.
-Tom Head and Kitty Healy our Assistant Headteachers, co-ordinate parent helper provision.
-Get in touch with them via the school office or catch them on the playground to find out more.
+We hold a parent helpers meeting at the start of each year, however, you can join the team at anytime.
+Shelly King, our Assistant Headteacher, co-ordinates parent helper provision.
+Get in touch with her via the school office or catch her on the playground to find out more.

 What do you think about your child's school?